The AMECA Healthcare Clinic at Chilaweni

 October through to December 2016 brought stunning progress on the project; AMECA is overwhelmed by the quality of the build and by the emergence of a really attractive clinic and staff housing; the photos speak for themselves……………

-In December 2016, AMECA took delivery of a Toyota Hilux ambulance for the clinic; purchased through Toyota Malawi, the ambulance will be handed over to the Blantyre District Health Office on completion of the clinic, with the proviso that it is a dedicated ambulance for use at The AMECA Clinic.
+AMECA took delivery of a Toyota Hilux ambulance in early 2017.
+Purchased through Toyota Malawi, the ambulance will be handed over to the Blantyre District Health Office on completion of the clinic, with the proviso that it is a dedicated ambulance for use at The AMECA Clinic.

 In February 2017, The Blantyre District Health Officer, Dr Matchaya and management staff visited the almost completed AMECA Clinic at Chilaweni this week.
 Dr Matchya spoke to the Chiefs and Village Heads of the catchment villages which will be served by the new clinic.